decert-me/rareskills-solana-course/src/en/chapter_23.md

 ## Introducing the CPI: Cross Program Invocation

-In Ethereum, transferring ETH is done simply by specifying a value in the msg.value field.
-In Solana, a built-in program called the system program transfers SOL from one account to another.
+In Ethereum, transferring ETH is done simply by specifying a value in the `msg.value` field.
+In Solana, a built-in program called the `system program` transfers SOL from one account to another.
 That’s why it kept showing up when we initialized accounts and had to pay a fee to initialize them.

 You can roughly think of the system program as a precompile in Ethereum.
 Imagine it behaves sort of like an ERC-20 token built into the protocol that is used as the native currency.
-And it has a public function called transfer.
+And it has a public function called `transfer`.

 ## Context for CPI transactions

-Whenever a Solana program function is called, a Context must be provided.
-That Context holds all the accounts that the program will interact with.
+Whenever a Solana program function is called, a `Context` must be provided.
+That `Context` holds all the accounts that the program will interact with.

 Calling the system program is no different.
-The system program needs a Context holding the from and to accounts.
-The amount that is transferred is passed as a “regular” argument — it is not part of the Context (as “amount” is not an account, it is just a value).
+The system program needs a `Context` holding the `from` and `to` accounts.
+The `amount` that is transferred is passed as a “regular” argument — it is not part of the `Context` (as “amount” is not an account, it is just a value).

 We can now explain the code snippet below:

 ![CpiContext](https://static.wixstatic.com/media/935a00_7ff8faa78c804a1ba629d33ad93420a9~mv2.png/v1/fill/w_740,h_218,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_7ff8faa78c804a1ba629d33ad93420a9~mv2.png)

-We are building a new CpiContext which holds what program we are going to call as the first argument (green box), and the accounts that will be included as part of that transaction (yellow box).
-The argument amount is not supplied here because amount is not an account.
+We are building a new `CpiContext` which holds what program we are going to call as the first argument (green box), and the accounts that will be included as part of that transaction (yellow box).
+The argument `amount` is not supplied here because `amount` is not an account.

-Now that we have our cpi_context built, we can do a cross program invocation to the system program (orange box) while specifying the amount.
+Now that we have our `cpi_context` built, we can do a cross program invocation to the system program (orange box) while specifying the amount.

-This returns a Result<()> type, just like the public functions on our Anchor programs do.
+This returns a `Result<()>` type, just like the public functions on our Anchor programs do.

 ## Do not ignore the return values of cross program invocations.

-To check if the cross program invocation succeeded, we just need to check the returned value is an Ok.
-Rust makes this straightforward with the is_ok() method:
+To check if the cross program invocation succeeded, we just need to check the returned value is an `Ok`.
+Rust makes this straightforward with the `is_ok()` method:

 ![error return of Solana CPI](https://static.wixstatic.com/media/935a00_31a6794a7b484ababb68895357fe3b27~mv2.png/v1/fill/w_740,h_312,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_31a6794a7b484ababb68895357fe3b27~mv2.png)

 ## Only the signer can be “from”

-If you call the system program with from being an account that is not a Signer, then the system program will reject the call.
+If you call the system program with `from` being an account that is not a `Signer`, then the system program will reject the call.
 Without a signature, the system program can’t know if you authorized the call or not.

 Typescript code: